 Waiving intellectual property rights so developing countries could produce more vaccines would make a big difference in reaching global herd immunity.
 Otherwise, the pandemic will rage largely unmitigated among a significant share of the world’s population, resulting in increased deaths and a greater risk that a vaccine-resistant variant puts the world back on lockdown.”

 President Biden should suspend all drug and vaccine related patents.
-In the long term we must treat pubic health as a common good, a good upon which all of our virtues depend.
+In the long term we must treat public health as a common good, a good upon which all of our virtues depend.
 Its content lies in a shared recognition of an obligation to the health of all even as we periodically debate its implications in a culturally and technologically dynamic world.

 Bonus video added by Informed Comment: